emberjs/guides/source/models/customizing-serializers.md

 }
 ```

-### Customizing Serializers
+## Customizing Serializers

-Ember Data uses the `JSONAPISerializer` by default, however, you can
+Ember Data uses the `JSONAPISerializer` by default, but you can
 override this default by defining a custom serializer.
 There are two
 ways to define a custom serializer.
 First, you can define a custom
 serializer for you entire application by defining an "application"